Crew - Varsity Girls

 Head Coach: Tiffany Doggett

 Since Groton’s founding in 1884, rowing has been a prominent sport.
-Girls began to row as soon as the school became coed in 1976.
+Girls began to row as soon as the school became coed in the mid-seventies.
 Like most of the other small New England schools, Groton rows in fours with a coxswain.
-We generally have eight boats of girls for a team of 40 girls (Varsity and JV).
-We are extremely lucky that our boathouse is right on campus next to the Nashua River.
+We generally have eight boats of girls for a team of forty girls (varsity and JV).
+We are extremely lucky that our boathouse is right on campus, next to the Nashua River.
 To get to Bingham Boathouse, you take a short walk down a scenic dirt road.
 The Nashua River is a beautiful and narrow river that is very protected from spring breezes.
 We have near-perfect rowing conditions every day.
-Although the boathouse is very close, many rowers say that “it feels like it is off-campus,” and is an escape from the everyday world of school.
+Although the boathouse is very close, many rowers say that “it feels like it is off campus” and is an escape from the everyday world of school.

-Groton competes in the New England Interscholastic Rowing Association (NEIRA) along with over thirty other day and boarding schools.
-Rowing at Groton is a spring sport that begins with preseason practice in mid-March and ends with the NEIRA Championships on Lake Quinsigamond in Worcester at the end of May.
-Groton is one of the most competitive schools in the NEIRA and have been one of the top six schools consistently over the past sixteen years.
+Groton competes in the New England Interscholastic Rowing Association (NEIRA) along with more than thirty other day and boarding schools.
+Rowing at Groton begins with preseason practice in mid-March and ends with the NEIRA Championships on Lake Quinsigamond in Worcester at the end of May.
+Groton is one of the most competitive schools in the NEIRA and has been one of the top six schools consistently over the past sixteen years.

 Crew offers a great chance to learn a sport that you can continue in your college years.
 We have had graduates row at most of the major rowing colleges in the country.
-There are or have been Groton girls rowing at Princeton, Harvard, Yale, Dartmouth, Williams,Trinity, Bates and the University of Virginia.
-You may see all the Grotonians who participate in sports at the collegiate level on our Meet Our College Players
+There are or have been Groton girls rowing at Princeton, Harvard, Yale, Dartmouth, Williams,Trinity, Bates, and the University of Virginia.

 2014 Third place overall at NEIRA championships